-Table 106 Network Setting > USB Service
+Table 113 Network Setting > USB Service

-LABEL DESCRIPTION Information Information Volume This is the volume name the Zyxel Device gives to an inserted USB device.
+LABEL DESCRIPTION Information Volume This is the volume name the Zyxel Device gives to an inserted USB device.
 Capacity This is the total available memory size (in megabytes) on the USB device.
 Used Space This is the memory size (in megabytes) already used on the USB device.
-Server Configuration tion File Sharing Services Click this switch to enable file sharing through the Zyxel Device.
-Share Directory Li ist This only appears when you have inserted a USB device.
+Server Configuration File Sharing Services Click this switch to enable file sharing through the Zyxel Device.
+Share Directory List This only appears when you have inserted a USB device.
 Add New Share Click this to set up a new share on the Zyxel Device.
 Active Select this to allow the share to be accessed.
-Status This field shows the status of the share ♀: The share is not activated.
-The share is activated.

-Table 106 Network Setting > USB Service (continued)
+Table 113 Network Setting > USB Service (continued)

-LABEL DESCRIPTION Share Name This field displays the name of the file you shared.
+LABEL DESCRIPTION Status This field shows the status of the share $\widehat{\mathbb{Y}}$: The share is not activated. ?: The share is activated.
+Share Name This field displays the name of the file you shared.
 Share Path This field displays the location in the USB of the file you shared.
 Share Description This field displays a description of the file you shared.
 Modify Click the Edit icon to change the settings of an existing share.
 Click the Delete icon to delete this share in the list.
-Account Manag Account Management Add New User Click this button to create a user account to access the secured shares.
+Account Manag gement Add New User Click this button to create a user account to access the secured shares.
 This button redirects you to Maintenance > User Account.
-Status This field shows the status of the user. : The user account is not activated for the share.
+Status This field shows the status of the user. $ \mathfrak{L} $: The user account is not activated for the share.
 2: The user account is activated for the share.
 User Name This is the name of a user who is allowed to access the secured shares on the USB device.
 Cancel Click this to restore your previously saved settings.
 Apply Click this to save your changes to the Zyxel Device.

-18.2.1 Add New Share
+17.2.1 Add New Share